 Yes, Netflix’s ‘Mo’ is based on the life of its co-creator Mohammed “Mo” Amer, though only to some extent.
 While the show draws inspiration from real-life incidents, the story of ‘Mo’ takes its own course and can be called a fictionalized account of Amer’s life.
 Much like his character Mo, Amer is of Palestinian background and was born in Kuwait.
 When he was 9 years old, his family was forced to leave behind their life in Kuwait and flee to America, where they made a home for themselves in Houston, Texas.

 Growing up, Amer, who speaks fluent Spanish, was often mistaken for being Latino, something that is also reflected in the Netflix show.
-The idea to create a story around a Palestinian boy living in Texas had been germinating in his mind for a very long time.
-At first, it was something that revolves around the life of a teenager, but by the time he got around to making the series, the age of the protagonist shifted more towards adulthood.
+The idea of creating a story about a Palestinian boy living in Texas had been germinating in his mind for a very long time.
+At first, it was something that revolved around the life of a teenager, but by the time he got around to making the series, the age of the protagonist shifted more toward adulthood.
 While filming ‘Ramy,’ Amer discussed the story with Ramy Youssef, who serves as the co-creator for ‘Mo.’

 While it’s interesting to draw from his own experiences, Amer also had the humungous task of putting together a story that would not only focus on the Palestinian and the refugee experience but also be an engaging watch for the audience.
 Amer also didn’t want it to be a sad story just because it’s about refugees.
 “I have to remind people it’s a comedy because being Palestinian is pretty depressing sometimes.
 At the same time, some of the funniest people I know are Palestinian just because of how much pain they’ve gone through,” he told Esquire Middle East.